wendywarren/ac-type/_type-3/type-family-pairing/your_assignment.md

 layout: type3
 serial: level-3-item-1-subpage-your-assignment
 ---
-Choose a family from the list below.
+I'm going to assignment a type family from this list.
 You're going to use this one as your first choice.
 Your job is to find a second family that harmonizes well with your first choice.
 Choose from [Adobe Fonts](http://fonts.adobe.com) only.
 If your first family is a serif, then choose a sans-serif for your pairing, and vice-versa.

 Build a letter-sized layout with a type treatment which includes the two families.
 Use limited colour.